-Based on the EC Kosovo 2020 Report, it is indicated that Kosovo is at an early stage of education and culture preparation.
-No progress has been made in the previous year and the quality of education has yet to be improved.
-Since the previous report recommendation has not been addressed, in the following year Kosovo must in particular: approve a new law on higher education in order to implement a standard-based reform, including the provision of autonomy and independent operation of higher education institutions and quality assurance mechanisms; graduate reform efforts in pre-university education (including vocational education and training programmes), focusing on competency-based learning; improve access to quality education for marginalized groups to enrol in the preschool education.
+According to EC's Kosovo 2021 Report, Kosovo is at an early stage of preparation in the area of education and culture.
+The Report emphasizes the need to improve the quality of education.
+In particular, according to the report, Kosovo needs to adopt the new law on higher education and the Law on the Kosovo Accreditation Agency in order to implement a reform based on the best standards, including ensuring the autonomy and independent operation of higher education institutions and quality assurance mechanisms; enhance efforts for reform in pre-university education (including vocational education and training programs), with a focus on competency-based learning; improve access to quality education for enrolment in preschool and marginalised groups.

-According to the conclusions of the Subcommittee on Innovation, Information Society, Social Policy and Employment 2021, Kosovo should improve the quality and coverage of online training and continue with online teaching and training for teachers.
-The information management system in Education should continue to develop with further in order to meet existing and future needs.
-To publish data in the field of education and youth which should be measurable and can be easily traced.
-The Commission recommended that the OECD be notified of the final decision regarding Kosovo's participation in PISA 2022.
-Regarding the Strategic Education Plan in Kosovo 2017-2021, the implementation should continue and at the same time the preparation of the new Strategy should begin.
-Regarding primary legislation, start drafting and approving laws on: the Law on Early Childhood, the Law on Textbooks, the Law on Higher Education, and the Law on the Accreditation Agency.
-Kosovo will increase efforts to increase the early child enrollment rate for children 0-5 years old.
-Improve the quality of education at all levels by systematically applying existing quality assurance mechanisms, such as quality coordinators, school inspections in basic education and ensure stricter monitoring of the conditions of the Kosovo Agency for Accreditation of higher education programs.
-In the framework of this, to continue with the increase of the enrollment of students with special needs.
-Support higher education institutions.
+According to the conclusions of the Subcommittee on Innovation, Information Society, Social Policy and Employment 2021, Kosovo needs to improve the quality and coverage of online training as well as continue with online learning and online training for teachers.
+It is recommended to continue to further develop the education management information system in order to meet existing and future needs.
+Data in the area of education and youth should be published, which should be measurable and can be traced more easily.
+Regarding the Kosovo Education Strategic Plan 2017-2021, it is recommended to continue the implementation and at the same time to draft the new strategy.
+With regard to primary legislation, the conclusions call for the drafting and adoption of laws on Early Childhood, Textbooks, Higher Education, and the Accreditation Agency to begin.
+Kosovo needs to step up efforts to increase the quality of education and school attendance for children aged 0-5.
+In the framework of this, the increase of the enrolment of students with special needs should continue.
+Higher education institutions should be supported.